-Today is the 130th anniversary of the birth of poet William Carlos Williams…
+Today is the birthday of poet William Carlos Williams…

 QUEEN-ANN’S-LACE